 Note: Be sure to abide by any water restrictions that apply in your area.

-Dealing with brown patches
+Dealing with brown patches in your lawn

 In summertime, brown areas on your lawn don’t automatically mean the grass is dead beneath the surface.
 This is especially true if an area has been covered by a tent, children’s toys or outdoor furniture – the roots may still be fine and able to recover at the end of the season.